On a problem of A. Weil: Proof of theorem 1

 In this way, one obtains an infinite sequence $[p_0,p_1,\dots]$, such that the axes of hyperbolic transformations $\gamma_i$ are singletons; their hyperbolic length grows and, by compactness of $\Lambda(X_0(N))$, converges to a type (iii) lamination $\lambda$.
 By construction, $\lambda$ is the Legendre lamination.

-(ii) The Legendre laminations are uncountable; indeed, by a modification of the argument of (i), one can choose, at each step of the induction, infinitely many $p_{n+1}$, which satisfy the equation $ap_{n+1}+b=tr~(\gamma_{n+1})$.
+(ii) The Legendre laminations are uncountable; indeed, by a modification of the argument of (i), one can choose, at each step of the induction, infinitely many $p_{n+1}$, which satisfy the equation $ap_{n+1}+b=tr(\gamma_{n+1})$.
 Thus, one gets an infinite sequence $[p_0,p_1,\dots]$, where each $p_i$ runs a countable infinite set; the set of all such sequences is also infinite, but uncountable.
-Thus, the corresponding Legendre laminations are uncountable.
-Lemma \ref{lm1} follows. $\square$

-\begin{lem} The continued fraction of the Legendre lamination is unique. \end{lem} {\it Proof.} Recall a classical bijection between the rationals $r_k$ and finite continued fractions $[p_0,\dots,p_{2k}]$, given by the formula: